-Lux and Lumens are the two most popular units of measurement when it comes to indoor and outdoor lighting.
-The two units differ only in the way they measure the intensity of light, and the differences are quite small.
+Lux and lumens are the two most popular units of measurement when it comes to lighting.
+The two units differ in the way they measure the intensity of light, but the differences are noticeable.

-Lux measures the intensity of the light only from the source itself.
-If you have a candle burning in a dark room, you will have about 400 Lux illuminating an area of 1m2 around the candle.
+Lux measures the intensity of the light only from the source itself and takes into account the area over which the luminous flux is spread.
+If you have a candle burning in a dark room, you will have about 20-50 Lux illuminating an area of 1m around the candle.

 Lumen measures the intensity of the light as perceived by human eyes.
 This is a more important measurement when defining the brightness of a light source.

 Lumen is a measurement of light and luminous flux.
-It is the total amount of light/luminosity from a source.
+It is the total amount of light/luminosity from a source per unit of time.
 It describes the way light is emitted or reflected from a source.

-If you keep it in the same place, the light will decrease if you increase the distance from the lighting source.
-The opposite will happen too – adding the distance between the lighting and the lux meter will make the light increase.
+For example, the light will decrease if you increase the distance from the lighting source.
+The opposite will happen too – decreasing the distance will make the light increase.